Networking — Info Tab

 Inside Network

 This section shows your LAN Connections.
 Click the expand arrow (▸) to open it.
-Three sub-tabs appear: Overview, ARP Monitor, and SNMP Monitor.
+Three sub-tabs appear: Overview, ARP Monitor and SNMP Monitor.

 Overview